 The repetition of consonant sounds within nearby words, especially the consonant sounds at the ends of words, as in “a stroke of luck” or “a bite to eat.”

 A rhyme where the stress is on the second-to-last syllable of the words, and the end sounds are the same, starting with the vowel of the stressed syllables.
 Some examples are batter / fatter, ocean / lotion, and camping / stamping.
-Double rhymes are also called “feminine rhymes.”
+Double rhymes and triple rhymes are also called “feminine rhymes.”
 See How to Rhyme.

 A short poem written about someone who has died, often inscribed on the headstone of their grave.
 Epitaphs usually praise the person, and are sometimes humorous.

 To overstate something; to claim that it is bigger, better, faster, smellier, etc. than is actually true.
 When Larry Made Lasagna is an example of a exaggeration poem.
 See How to Write an Exaggeration Poem.
 See also Hyperbole.

 In poetry, a group of two or more syllables, one of which is stressed.
 Metrical poems are often written in feet with the same number of syllables with the stress in the same place in each foot.
 For example, the line “My puppy punched me in the eye” is made up of four feet, each with the stress on the second syllable, as in “my PUP | py PUNCHED | me IN | the EYE.”
 The most common poetic feet are two or three syllables long.
 See the poem My Puppy Punched Me in the Eye.

 Most commonly, an end rhyme where the lines are written in an unnatural manner in order to “force” the words to rhyme.
 A forced rhyme may also be a near rhyme, wrenched rhyme, or a line where irrelevant or unnecessary information is added to the poem for the sake of making lines rhyme.
 See Forced Rhymes and How to Avoid Them.